 NOTE: It is the installer's personal responsibility to follow all local codes and ordinances and instructions contained herein, as well as instructions included with accessory items when installing unit.
 It is the installer's personal responsibility to locate directions for installation of this unit and any or all accessories.
 Manufacturer is NOT responsible for improper installation practices.

-- Position and install appropriate roof curb. - 4.
-Install unit on roof curb.
+3. Install unit on the appropriate roof curb.

 Condensate Drain